|June 2014||May 2013||June 2013|

-The unemployment rate in the Utica-Rome MSA decreased from 9.3 percent in March 2012 to 9.0 percent in March 2013.
-This marks the first over-the-year decline in the jobless rate since August 2007.
+The unemployment rate in the Utica-Rome MSA decreased from 7.7 percent in June 2013 to 6.2 percent in June 2014.
+This marks the 17th consecutive month of over-the-year improvements in the jobless rate.
 (The current unemployment rate series began in 1990.)

 by Mark Barbano, Labor Market Analyst, Mohawk Valley